 Punta Espinoza (Fernandina Island)

-The afternoon is dedicated to exploring Fernandina, the youngest island in the archipelago.
+The afternoon is dedicated to exploring Fernandina, the youngest island in the Galapagos Islands.
 The complete absence of introduced animals is one its biggest draws, as Fernandina boasts a very unique environment with a very high density of marine iguanas.
-Other Galapagos creatures found here include sea lions, Sally lightfoot crabs, hawks, penguins and flightless cormorants.
+Other Galapagos iconic species found here include sea lions, Sally lightfoot crabs, hawks, penguins and flightless cormorants.

 Day 3 - Santa Cruz Island